Isaiah 56, 3-5, 7-8

 Just talk to the person next to you in the queue.
 Let everyone you come into contact with know – even if briefly! - as they move through this world just how much we hold in common and how each person is valued by God and you.
 This is, we have read, how God sees each and every person.

 Something to pray

 God, may my ears and eyes be opened to all people in my community.
-All of them you have invited into your house of prayer, and not just I. Thank you for such generosity of spirit, that we may all join around your table, gathered together in friendship and love which finds it source in your ever-speaking, generous Word.
+All of them you have invited into your house of prayer, and not just I. Thank you for such generosity of spirit, that we may all join around your table, gathered together in friendship and love, which finds its source in your ever-speaking, generous Word.
 Amen.

 Ryan Sirmons is a minister in the United Church of Christ (USA) who trained at Westminster College, Cambridge.